home

 ON-GOING STUDIES/GROUPS/MEETINGS

 First Class of the School of Spiritual Science.
-October 12th.
+December 14th.
 9:30 am sharp • (no admittance after the class starts) • Bothmer Hall, 5915 SE Division St. • Remember your Blue Card.
-For more information contact: Cheri Munske cherimunske@gmail.com, Diane Rumage drumage@comcast.net or Rebecca Soloway rrsoloway1@gmail.com
+For more information contact: Cheri Munske cherimunske@gmail.com or Diane Rumage drumage@comcast.net

 First Monday Study, we will read together, The Michael Mystery (GA 26) which includes Anthroposophical Leading Thoughts (leading thoughts 79 through 185)